-The Pacific Legal Policy Twinning Program provides a unique opportunity for high potential Pacific law and justice officers to undertake a two month placement in our department and improve their legal policy skills, and progress an identified policy project specific to their home agency.
+The Pacific Legal Policy Twinning Program provides a unique opportunity for high potential Pacific law and justice officers to improve their legal policy skills, and progress an identified policy project specific to their home agency.

-Prior to the COVID-19 pandemic, participants in our Twinning Programs worked in our offices in Barton, Canberra for two months.
-We provide intensive training to improve participant's skills in legal policy development and legislative reform.
-This will include formal training sessions and group discussions with expert speakers to encourage learning.
+Prior to the COVID-19 pandemic, participants in our Twinning Programs worked in our offices in Barton, Canberra for two months and received intensive training to improve their skills in legal policy development and legislative reform.
+This included formal training sessions and group discussions with expert speakers to encourage learning.

 Past participants actively engage with our network of Pacific policy alumni and PILON, including sharing their program experience in Talanoa, the PILON newsletter.
 Information about the Twinning Program and previous participants and projects is available to download below:

 - Pacific Legal Policy Twinning Program – Brochure

 - Pacific Legal Policy Twinning Program – Previous participants and projects